OUR PROJECTS

 Status: Ongoing

 Animals forage to gain energy, but being active also comes at an energetic cost.
 Using tracking data, Dr. Kevin McCann and PhD. candidate Alexa Scott are building models to see how these activity patterns affect the health and stability of food webs.
 This approach will help us better understand energy flow in ecosystems and could guide better management efforts.
-This project is part of the larger NSERC Food Web Alliance championed by Dr. Jake Brownscombe (University of Toronto) and Dr. Bailey McMeans (Mississauga).
+This endeavour is part of the larger NSERC Alliance Food Web project championed by Drs.
+Jake Brownscombe and Bailey McMeans (University of Toronto).

 Can We Better Predict Ectotherm Vulnerability to climate change?